 But hope springs eternal, and the approval of historical horse racing games, slot-machine-like machines that offer the opportunity to bet on historical racing, has breathed new life into the track.
 New management plans to offer 15 live racing programs in 2019.

-Virginia horse racing betting websites 2020
+Virginia horse racing betting sites 2021

 - NYRABets horse racing site Virginia